BluePanda-io/Classic_Neural_Network_VS_C3D_Identification_Dynamic_Texture/readme.md

 # Classic Neural Network VS C3D Identification Dynamic Texture

-In this project Dynamic Texture is Identified with two different methods Classic Neural Networks and C3D (Convolutional Neural Network 3D) - Originally developed 04/09/2019
+In this project Dynamic Texture is identified with two different methods: Classic Neural Networks and C3D (Convolutional Neural Network 3D) - Originally developed 04/09/2019

-## In this project it was developed
+## What was developed in this project
 Dynamic Texture is basically the texture that is created on a video from the dynamic movement of objects.
-The goal of this project is to create an identifier using Neural Networks that can find the type of Dynamic Texture in Each video.
+The goal of this project is to create an identifier using Neural Networks that can find the type of Dynamic Texture in each video.

 # Check Jupyter Notebook above